Bastob Roy

-Bastob Roy is an Indian former football player and is the current assistant coach of ATK Mohun Bagan FC.
+Bastob Roy is an Indian former professional football player and current coach.
 During his playing days, Roy played for Mohun Bagan, Mohammedan, Tollygunge Agragami, and George Telegraph.

 Coaching career

 On 28 July 2015 it was announced that Roy would become the assistant coach of Indian Super League side Atlético de Kolkata.
-As well as the assistant coach, Roy was also made the head coach of the side's under-23 side that would play in the Calcutta Football League Division Three.
+Roy was made the head coach of the under-23 side.
 On 28 October 2016, after the suspension of Kolkata's head coach, José Francisco Molina, Roy was confirmed to take charge of the side for their match against NorthEast United.
-Despite going down 1–0, Atlético de Kolkata came back to win 2–1 and move to first place in the ISL regular season table.
+Despite going down 1–0, Atlético de Kolkata came back to win 2–1 and move to first place.